missive/emoji-mart/README.md

 ## Features
 ### Powerful search
 #### Short name, name and keywords
-Not only does **Emoji Mart** return more results than most emoji picker, they’re more accurate and sorted by relevance.
+Not only does **Emoji Go** return more results than most emoji picker, they’re more accurate and sorted by relevance.

 ![sun-results](https://cloud.githubusercontent.com/assets/436043/17188668/25d21028-540c-11e6-93e7-9decd6130f08.png)